-A quick scan of the current state of the restaurant industry can make the restaurant landscape look a bit bleak: massive turnover, exorbitant labor costs, sky-high rent, punishing online reviews... the list goes on.
+A quick scan of the current state of the restaurant industry can make the restaurant landscape look a bit bleak: massive turnover, exorbitant labor costs and food costs, sky-high rent, punishing online reviews... the list goes on.

-But ultimately, whether a restaurant’s doors stay open depends on one thing: profit margin (which you can calculate using our free restaurant profit and loss template).
-To achieve the levels of success you dreamed of as a young chef or hungry entrepreneur, I've put together a crash course on how to achieve profitability and maintain it.
+But ultimately, whether a restaurant’s doors stay open or not depends on one thing: profit margin.
+You can calculate it using our free restaurant profit and loss template.
+Keep reading for a complete guide to restaurant profit margins, and learn everything you need to know on how to achieve and maintain profitability in the restaurant business.

 Restaurant P&L Statement Template